memgraph/docs/docs/tutorials/migrate-relational-database.md

 docker ps
 ```

-3. Place yourself in the root directory and copy files into the container with the command:
+3. Place yourself in the root directory and copy files into the container with
+   the following command.
+You should replace CONTAINER ID and for each file
+   change the source and destination file.

 ```
-docker cp customer.csv <CONTAINER ID>:/file_to_copy.csv
+docker cp source.csv <CONTAINER ID>:/destination.csv
 ```

 On my computer, the CVS files we need are located in the root directory of